Nikon 80-200mm f/2.8 AF-S

-Nikon 80-200mm f/2.8 AF-S (77mm filters, 51.9 oz/1,471g without collar, about $1,000 used). enlarge.
-This free website's biggest source of support is when you use these links, especially this link to them used at Adorama and this link directly to them at eBay (see How to Win at eBay), when you get anything, regardless of the country in which you live.
+Nikon 80-200mm f/2.8 AF-S (77mm filters, 51.9 oz/1,471g without collar, about $600 used). enlarge.
+This free website's biggest source of support is when you use any of these links, especially this link directly to them at eBay (see How to Win at eBay), when you get anything, regardless of the country in which you live.
 Thanks!
 Ken.

 See also Nikon 80-200mm f/2.8 History.

-This was Nikon's best telephoto zoom made from 1999-2004.This and the 17-35 2.8D AF-S are really the only two lenses you'll ever need for 35mm film or FX digital.
+This was Nikon's best telephoto zoom made from 1999-2004.This and the 17-35 2.8D AF-S were really the only two lenses you'll ever need for 35mm film or FX digital.